Johnny Weir: Skating technique and influence

 Weir had two coaches in his competitive figure skating career, Priscilla Hill, who was, unlike many figure skating coaches, "nurturing and gentle" and Russian Galina Zmievskaya, who had a different approach to coaching than Hill.
 Hill trained Weir in pair skating to strengthen his skating and to focus on skills other than jumps.
 Zmievskaya had a more Russian approach and focused on "drill sergeant-like demands for discipline and rigor".

 Weir considered his style of figure skating artistic and classical and was known for his lyricism.
 He believed that his style was "a hybrid of Russian and American skating", which was brought out by hiring coaches from those countries and often caused conflicts with U.S. Figure Skating, as did many of his costume choices.
 He was instructed by Yuri Sergeev, a dancer for the St. Petersburg Ballet, taught himself the Russian language, conversing with Zmievskaya in Russian, and compared himself to Russian skater Evgeni Plushenko.
 In 2014, Weir designed Olympic gold medalist Yuzuru Hanyu's costume for his free skating program, worn during the Sochi Olympics.

+Weir appeared in James Erskine's 2018 documentary film John Curry: the Ice King, as skater and interviewee, in which he commented that Curry had shown the guts to be his true self on the ice, and that through his example he himself was able to become comfortable on the ice.

 Weir's outspokenness caused conflict between him and U.S. Figure Skating.
 Weir was praised for being one of the few figure skaters who spoke his mind, even when he knew it would get him in trouble with federation officials and judges.
 The press, especially in the U.S., made much out of the rivalry between Weir and his fellow competitor and rival, Evan Lysacek.